[Updated on June 5, 2020]

 - Will they face patients when using the app?

-These and myriad of other questions will influence the features you’ll build into the health app plus the choice of mobile devices and platforms:
+These and myriad of other questions will influence the features you’ll build into the health app direct your choice of mobile devices and platforms:

 - iOS or Android